xalgord/Massive-Web-Application-Penetration-Testing-Bug-Bounty-Notes/README.md

 <br/>

-> Note: Some of the links may get 404 in future.
+> **Note**: Some of the links may get 404 in future.
 It would be helpful if you can provide the replacement of those broken links in the issue section.

 <br/>
 Content List: